dret/webconcepts/concepts/well-known-uri/host-meta.json.md

 ---
 layout:      page
 title:       "Well-Known URI: host-meta.json"
+description: "Alternatively, the client MAY request a JRD representation by requesting the \"host-meta.json\" well-known document, by making a GET request for \"/.well-known/host-meta.json\", following the same process used for \"/.well-known/host-meta\"."
 ---

 **[RFC 6415: Web Host Metadata](/specs/IETF/RFC/6415 "This specification describes a method for locating host metadata as well as information about individual resources controlled by the host."):** [Alternatively, the client MAY request a JRD representation by requesting the "host-meta.json" well-known document, by making a GET request for "/.well-known/host-meta.json", following the same process used for "/.well-known/host-meta".](http://tools.ietf.org/html/rfc6415#section-2 "Read documentation for Well-Known URI &#34;host-meta.json&#34;")